-The BoE's resolvability assessment framework defines three outcomes that firms must be able to reach in order to be considered resolvable.
+The BoE's Resolvability Assessment Framework (RAF) defines three outcomes that firms must be able to meet on an ongoing basis, in order to be considered resolvable.
 It also identifies a series of barriers to resolution in respect of each outcome and sets out policy expectations for how these should be overcome.
 These are the capabilities that must be in place to support an orderly resolution, as summarised in figure 1.
 Firms must also consider, and take action to remove, firm-specific impediments to resolution.